Thynix/pyProbe/README.md

 ### `analyze.py`

-When run without arguments, analyzes the past week of probe data to generate statistics:
+Can perform analysis of gathered probe data:

 * Network size estimate
+* Store size estimate
-* Plot of location distribution
+* Location distribution
-* Plot of peer count distribution
+* Peer count distribution
-* Plot of link length distribution
+* Link length distribution
+* Uptime distribution (using that included with `identifier`)
+* Bulk reject percentage distribution

-For command line argument documentation run with `--help`.
+For documentation on using it run `analyze` with `--help`.

 ## Database Schema